Business Answers About Licensed Facilities

 No. Health Inspection Program permits are not transferable.

 You may call the Health Inspection Program main line at 207-287-5671 to find out who the inspector is for your town, or view a list in xls format.

 Once your application has been submitted, your district health inspector will be in contact with you to set up a pre-operational inspection.

 If you need a routine inspection, you may contact the district health inspector directly.

 This depends on the Health Inspectors schedule as inspections are prioritized.
 Once the Health Inspector has completed your inspection and given approval to operate, you may operate your establishment.
 You do not need to wait for the license as your inspection with the approval of the inspector is written on the report.
 You will generally receive your license within a week after approval.
 By statute the Health Inspection Program shall issue a license within 30 days of receipt of a complete application, if the establishment is found to comply with rules adopted by the Department.

 Your district health inspector can assist you with these questions.
 You may call the Health Inspection Program main line at 207-287-5671 to find out who the inspector is for your town, or view a list in xls format.

 Other regulations which may affect operation of a mass gathering include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; and the Internal Plumbing Rules; Fire Marshall’s Office; and Liquor Licensing.

 You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.

-The Mass Gathering Rules and Informational Guidelines can be downloaded from our website, or we can mail you a hard copy.
+The Mass Gathering Rules and Informational Guidelines can be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.